-1 wheels may be removed and the remaining chassis or support structure converted to A-

-- 2 frames or T-frames; menu and sandwich board signs; balloons used as signs; umbrellas - 3 used for advertising unless part of an outdoor restaurant; and signs attached to or - 4 painted on vehicles parked and visible from the public right-of-way, unless said vehicle - 5 is used in the normal day-to-day operations of business, the sign area is less than two - 6 square feet per side and there is no reasonable alternative storage space. - Portable storage container.
-Any container, pod, trailer or other unit that is designed to temporarily store items and to be transported to and stored off site, typically by a private moving or storage company at a centralized warehouse.
-The term "portable storage - 10 container" does not include solid waste dumpsters or tool sheds. - 11 Positive drainage outfall.
-A conveyance system with adequate capacity to contain, - 12 control, and transmit stormwater from the site directly to and through runoff to a creek, - 13 stream, river, bay, gulf, ocean, or other waters of the state, or waters of the United - 14 States, or to any approved Escambia County or Florida Department of Transportation - 15 drainage system having sufficient capacity-, or to a creek, stream, river, bay, gulf,
+- 3 designed to be transported by means of wheels; including such signs even though the - 4 wheels may be removed and the remaining chassis or support structure converted to A- - 5 fram Supp.9 frames; menu and sandwich board signs; balloons used as signs; umbrellas - 6 used for advertising unless part of an outdoor restaurant; and signs attached to or - 7 painted on vehicles parked and visible from the public right-of-way, unless said vehicle - 8 is used in the normal day-to-day operations of business, the sign area is less than two - 9 square feet per side and there is no reasonable alternative storage space.

+10 Portable storage container.
+Any container, pod, trailer or other unit that is designed to

+11 temporarily store items and to be transported to and stored off site, typically by a private

+- 12 moving or storage company at a centralized warehouse.
+The term "portable storage - 13 container" does not include solid waste dumpsters or tool sheds. - 14 Positive drainage outfall.
+A conveyance system with adequate capacity to contain, - 15 control, and transmit stormwater from the site directly to and through runoff to a creek, - 16 stream, river, bay, gulf, ocean, or other waters of the state, or waters of the United - 17 States, or to any approved Escambia County or Florida Department of Transportation drainage system having sufficient capacity-, or to a creek, stream, river, bay, gulf,
-16 ocean, or other contiguous wetlands (not including isolated wetlands) all classified as

-- 17 waters of the United States. - 18 Post-incarceration reentry facility.
-A facility providing assistance with substance - abuse, mental and physical health issues, job training and placement, and other - 20 services to individuals reentering communities from correctional facilities. - 21 Power plant.
-An electrical power generation facility operated by a public utility or - 22 independent power producer that converts one or more energy sources to provide - 23 electricity to the electrical transmission grid and distribution system.
-The term "power - 24 plant" refers to an industrial facility and does not include small-scale generation systems - of customers that may sell surplus power back to the franchised power provider through their metered service. - Predominantly commercial development.
-Development for which more than two thirds of the development parcel area and more than two-thirds of all gross floor area within the parcel is devoted to commercial use. - 30 Predominantly residential development.
-Development for which more than two-thirds - of the development parcel area and more than two-thirds of all gross floor area within - 32 the parcel is devoted to residential use. - 33 Premises.
-Any parcel together with any improvements thereon. - 34 Primary dune.
-The first natural or manmade dune located landward of the beach with - 35 sufficient vegetation, height, continuity, and configuration to offer protective value to - 36 upland property.
-The landward extent occurs at the point where there is a distinct - 37 change from a relatively steep slope to a relatively mild slope. - 38 Prime farmland.
-One of several classes of land defined in the Soil Survey of Escambia - 39 County, Florida, U.S. Department of Agriculture, as having the best combination of - 40 physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed - 41 crops, and available as cultivated land, pastureland, forestland or other lands not built - 42 upon or urbanized.
+- 19 ocean, or other contiguous wetlands (not including isolated wetlands) all classified as - 20 waters of the United States. - 21 Post-incarceration reentry facility.
+A facility providing assistance with substance - abuse, mental and physical health issues, job training and placement, and other - 23 services to individuals reentering communities from correctional facilities. - 24 Power plant.
+An electrical power generation facility operated by a public utility or - 25 independent power producer that converts one or more energy sources to provide - 26 electricity to the electrical transmission grid and distribution system.
+The term "power - 27 plant" refers to an industrial facility and does not include small-scale generation systems - of customers that may sell surplus power back to the franchised power provider through - 29 their metered service. - 30 Predominantly commercial development.
+Development for which more than two- - thirds of the development parcel area and more than two-thirds of all gross floor areawithin the parcel is devoted to commercial use. - 33 Predominantly residential development.
+Development for which more than two-thirds - 34 of the development parcel area and more than two-thirds of all gross floor area within - 35 the parcel is devoted to residential use. - 36 Premises.
+Any parcel together with any improvements thereon. - 37 Primary dune.
+The first natural or manmade dune located landward of the beach with - 38 sufficient vegetation, height, continuity, and configuration to offer protective value to - 39 upland property.
+The landward extent occurs at the point where there is a distinct - 40 change from a relatively steep slope to a relatively mild slope. - 41 Prime farmland.
+One of several classes of land defined in the Soil Survey of Escambia - 42 County, Florida, U.S. Department of Agriculture, as having the best combination of - 43 physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed